truenas/documentation/content/SCALETutorials/Network/Interfaces/_index.md

 ## Adding Alias IP Addresses
 {{< include file="/static/includes/MultipleInterfacesOnNetwork.md" >}}

-To configure alias IPs to provide access to internal portions of the network, go to the **Network** screen:
+To configure aliases or static IPs to provide access to internal portions of the network, go to the **Network** screen:

 1. Click on the **Edit** icon for the interface to open the **Edit Interface** screen for the selected interface.